-Shield Tunneling Association of Japan
+Shield Tunnelling Association of Japan

 A variety of technologies are being developed to promote the utilization of underground space in built-up urban areas.
-The recent enactment of a new law permitting the use of underground space at depths of more than 70 m below ground surface has accelerated the research and development of new shield tunneling technologies, such as branching and enlargement.
+The recent enactment of a new law permitting the use of underground space at depths of more than 70 m below ground surface has accelerated the research and development of new shield tunnelling technologies, such as branching and enlargement.